renatabiniek/writing-room/README.md

   Browsers tested:

-  CSS has been prefixed with https://autoprefixer.github.io/ to generate cross-browser compatibility code and ensure the site renders correctly on each browser.
+  At the final stages of the development, CSS has been prefixed with CSS vendor prefixes using https://autoprefixer.github.io/, to generate cross-browser compatibility code and ensure the site renders correctly on each browser.
+  Then the site was previewed in:

   * Google Chrome
   * FireFox